jgdf42/playnitedesktopsync/README.md

 # playnitedesktopsync
-Imports Windows desktop shortcuts into your Playnite library.

 Desktop Shortcut Library is a small Playnite library extension that imports Windows desktop shortcuts into your Playnite library.